 This theme will contribute towards two blue-prints: first, for a sustained national environmental monitoring strategy designed to evaluate marine ecosystem health, and: second, for a sustained monitoring strategy to help manage the Commonwealth Marine Reserve Network (focussing on the Southeast Marine Region).
-This research aligns broad strategies in the Draft Marine Bioregional Plan for the South West Marine Region and with a number of research priorities identified by the Marine Division of the Department of Sustainability, Environment, Water, Population and Communities (SEWPaC).
-It will facilitate closer liaison between federal agencies such as SEWPAC, Bureau of Meteorology (BOM), and Department of Innovation, Industry, Science and Research (DIISR), and state agencies responsible for the management of Marine Protected Areas (MPAs), to identify the data infrastructure requirements and logistical/statistical constraints of a sustained national marine monitoring strategy.
+This research aligns broad strategies in the Draft Marine Bioregional Plan for the South West Marine Region and with a number of research priorities identified by the Marine Division of the Department of the Environment (DoTE).
+It will facilitate closer liaison between federal agencies such as DoTE, Bureau of Meteorology (BOM), and Department of Innovation, Industry, Science and Research (DIISR), and state agencies responsible for the management of Marine Protected Areas (MPAs), to identify the data infrastructure requirements and logistical/statistical constraints of a sustained national marine monitoring strategy.

 Five outputs of this theme will be: